ashishps1/awesome-low-level-design/problems/linkedin.md

 # Designing a Professional Networking Platform like LinkedIn

-In this blog post, we delve into the object-oriented design and implementation of a professional networking platform like LinkedIn, using Java.
+In this article, we delve into the object-oriented design and implementation of a professional networking platform like LinkedIn, using Java.

 The focus is on user profiles, connections, job postings, and feed interactions.